Pointe noire de Pormenaz

 The Common Raven

-Alternately feared or venerated, it is the hero of myths and legends in many cultures.
-Persecuted for a long time, it is now protected.
-The size of a buzzard, it can be specifically recognized by its diamond-shaped tail and its hoarse call.
-It is an omnivore, which means that it feeds on carrion, eggs, chicks or berries!
+It is the largest of the passerines and corvids!
+Whether feared or revered, it is the subject of myths and legends in many cultures.
+Once hated and hunted, it is now protected.
+About the size of a buzzard, it can be recognised by its diamond-shaped tail and its throaty screech.
+It is an omnivore, which means it feeds on carcasses, eggs, chicks and berries!
+The couples, bound together for life, perform high-flying courtship displays!
+Apart from humans, its only predator is the golden eagle. - Fauna

 The Golden Eagle